ryanm73/ryanm73.github.io/essays/final-project-idea.md

 The landing page will explain the purpose of UH Green and why recycling is important.
 To proceed, a UH login is required.
 After logging in and receiving a location from the user, it will then show the locations of any recycle bins nearby.
 If there are no recycle bins within 3 minutes of walking distance, a request to add a recycle bin can be made.
 Admins will be able to manually add recycle bin locations and review any requests to add any recycle bins to the campus.

 <h2>Use case ideas</h2>
--User decides they are carrying too many old handouts. <br/>
+-User decides they are carrying too many old handouts. <br>
 -They login to UH Green and enter their location.<br/>
 -If none are close, a request to add a recycle bin is made.<br/>
 -Admins can review these requests and contact faculty to add a recycle bin.<br/>